chloe8RE/myportfolio/capstone/readme.md

 We could gather more information on products attributes such as color, brand and size.
 Other information that would help with accurate demand forecasting are promotions program, other co-purchased products (market basket analysis), holiday seasons, special events (Formula 1 race, Olympics Game etc), weather data as well as external economic indicators (GDP, unemployment rate, interest rate)

-We could train the datasets on other advanced models such as XGBoost or Prophet models and continue to finetune the models until optimum results.
+We could train the datasets on other advanced models such as Prophet models and continue to finetune the models until optimum results.